The KN-001 Flying-V Electric Guitar

 Photograph by Kevin Trimmer

-Big thanks to my wife, kids, and neighbors for supporting this awesome project.
-Special thanks to Chris Schroeder and the teaching artists of the Boston Music Project.
+Grateful to Steve Morrill and George Lynch for their insipiration and thoughtful encouragement.
+A special thanks to Chris Schroeder and the teaching artists of the Boston Music Project for their dedication and support.